 I offer a 30 minute free call for people to find out more about working with me

-I offer a 15 minute free check in for complex cases in between appointments
+I offer a 15 minute free check in between appointments

 I make sure that my phone is on silent and put away inside my bag during consultations so I really focus on my clients during their time